arlac77/svelte-guard-history-router/README.md

 Halt current transition and go to another route.
-To proceed with the original route by calling [continue()](continue\(\)) The original transition will keept in place and be continued afterwards.
+To proceed with the original route by calling [continue()](continue\(\)) The original transition will keept in place and can be continued afterwards.

 #### Parameters